Dresden - Things to Do in Dresden in June

 What to Pack

-Waterproof walking shoes - cobblestone streets become slippery when wet and you'll walk 8-12 km (5-7.5 miles) daily sightseeing
+Comfortable walking shoes that can handle wet pavement - the Altstadt's cobblestones get genuinely slippery when wet, and you'll likely walk 8-12 km (5-7.5 miles) daily just doing basic sightseeing

 Insider Knowledge